-Sample steps to read and process the FCL
+▼ Sample steps to read and process the FCL

 - 1. Open the /mountpoint/lost+found/changelog file. - 2.
 Read the superblock from offset 0. - 3.
 Check the FCL state.
 If the state is OFF, then you are done.
 Otherwise, proceed. - 4.
 Record the activation time. - 5.
-Compare the activation time to that of the last time the FCL log was read.
-If the times are different, then the FCL was deactivated and reactivated since the last time the application read the FCL log.
-It is likely that some changes to the files in the file system were not recorded in the FCL log.
-The application cannot depend on the FCL to identify the modified files.
-Instead, it needs to rescan the file system and re-establish a baseline before using the FCL log again. - 6.
-If this is not the first time the application read the FCL log, check if the last offset read by the application is greater than the FCL's first valid offset.
-If the last offset read is not greater than the FCL's first valid offset, it is possible that holes were punched in front of the FCL and records in the punched region were not read.
-Rescan the file system and re-establish a baseline before using the FCL again.

-- 7. Synchronize the FCL via the vxfs_fcl_sync() API, which returns the value of sync_offset.
-Read the FCL from the last offset read by the application up to the offset specified by sync_offset. - 8.
-Save this offset as the offset last read by the application. - 9.
+Synchronize the FCL via the vxfs_fcl_sync() API, which returns the value of sync_offset. - 6.
+If the application has not read the FCL previously, if the FCL was deactivated and reactivated since the last read, or if the last offset read by the application is no longer valid, the application must rescan the file system.
+Otherwise, the application reads the FCL from the previous last offset read up to the offset specified by sync_offset. - 7.
+Save sync_offset as the offset last read by the application. - 8.
 Reread the superblock to confirm that the offsets from which the application has read FCL records are still valid.